Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### You work at a company that makes use of IAM resources.
 One of the key security policies is to ensure that all data i encrypted both at rest and in transit.
 Which of the following is one of the right ways to implement this.

-- [x] Use S3 SSE and use SSL for data in transit
+- [x] Use S3 SSE and use SSL for data in transit.
-- [ ] SSL termination on the ELB
+- [ ] SSL termination on the ELB.
-- [ ] Enabling Proxy Protocol
+- [ ] Enabling Proxy Protocol.
-- [ ] Enabling sticky sessions on your load balancer
+- [ ] Enabling sticky sessions on your load balancer.

 ### A security engineer configures Amazon S3 Cross-Region Replication (CRR) for all objects that are in an S3 bucket in the `us-east-1`.
 Region Some objects in this S3 bucket use server-side encryption with AWS KMS keys (SSE-KMS) for encryption at test.
 The security engineer creates a destination S3 bucket in the `us-west-2` Region.
 The destination S3 bucket is in the same AWS account as the source S3 bucket.
 The security engineer also creates a customer managed key in `us-west-2` to encrypt objects at rest in the destination S3 bucket.
 The replication configuration is set to use the key in `us-west-2` to encrypt objects in the destination S3 bucket.
 The security engineer has provided the S3 replication configuration with an IAM role to perform the replication in Amazon S3.
 After a day, the security engineer notices that no encrypted objects from the source S3 bucket are replicated to the destination S3 bucket.
 However, all the unencrypted objects are replicated.
 Which combination of steps should the security engineer take to remediate this issue?
 (Select THREE)